spatialaudio/digital-signal-processing-exercises/README.md

 - Local for interactive usage on the user's computer by cloning / downloading the repository from https://github.com/spatialaudio/digital-signal-processing-exercises

-Note: We use the [output branch](https://github.com/spatialaudio/digital-signal-processing-exercises/tree/outputs) merely to have convenient way of rendered results and plots for static web pages, whereas the [master branch](https://github.com/spatialaudio/digital-signal-processing-exercises) contains no outputs for convenient diff debugging.
-Thus, output branch is derived from a current appropriate master version and will be changed hard from time to time.
+Note: We use the [output branch](https://github.com/spatialaudio/digital-signal-processing-exercises/tree/outputs) merely for convenience showing rendered results and plots on static web pages, whereas the [master branch](https://github.com/spatialaudio/digital-signal-processing-exercises) contains no outputs for convenient diff debugging.
+Thus, the **output branch** is derived from a current appropriate master version and will be **changed hard** from time to time.

 ## Python / Jupyter Environment

-The [Anaconda Python distribution](https://www.anaconda.com/products/individual) is a very convenient out of the box solution to install the required software.
+The [Anaconda Python distribution](https://www.anaconda.com/products/individual) is a very convenient out of the box solution to install the required software on all major operating systems.

 It is very likely that Anaconda's root environment already delivers all required packages.
 If not, creating and activating a dedicated environment `mydsp` might be useful:

-- get at least python 3.8x, numpy, scipy, matplotlib, notebook, ipykernel, the other packages are very useful tools
+- get at least `python` version 3.8x, `numpy`, `scipy`, `matplotlib`, `notebook`, `ipykernel`

+- the other packages in the command below (that is to create the environment `mydsp` from terminal) are very useful tools

-`conda create -n mydsp python=3.8 pip numpy scipy matplotlib notebook jupyterlab pydocstyle pycodestyle autopep8 ipykernel nb_conda jupyter_nbextensions_configurator jupyter_contrib_nbextensions`
+- `conda create -n mydsp python=3.8 pip numpy sympy scipy matplotlib notebook ipykernel jupyterlab pydocstyle pycodestyle autopep8 flake8 nb_conda jupyter_nbextensions_configurator jupyter_contrib_nbextensions`

-- activate this environment

-`conda activate mydsp`
+- activate this environment by `conda activate mydsp`

-- Jupyter notebook needs to know that we want to use the new environment
+- Jupyter notebooks need to know that we want to use this new environment

 `python -m ipykernel install --user --name mydsp --display-name "mydsp"`

-- get into the folder where the DSP exercises are located
+- get into the folder where the DSP exercises are located `cd my_digital-signal-processing-exercises_folder`

-`cd my_digital-signal-processing-exercises_folder`

-- start a Jupyter notebook local server instance

-`jupyter notebook` or `jupyter lab`
+- start a Jupyter notebook local server instance `jupyter notebook` or `jupyter lab`

-- Change Kernel in the Jupyter Notebook GUI to mydsp
+- change kernel in the Jupyter Notebook GUI to `mydsp`

-- Have fun with the playgrounds
+- have fun with the playgrounds and start programming stuff by yourself

-If the above steps lead to problems, here is the currently used environment to maintain the notebooks using
+If the above steps lead to problems, the currently used exact environment to maintain the notebooks was created under `conda 4.10.3` and `conda-build 3.21.4` by the commands
-- `conda 4.9.2`
-- `conda create -n mydsp python=3.8.6 pip=20.2.4 numpy=1.19.4 scipy=1.5.3 matplotlib=3.3.3 jupyter=1.0.0 notebook=6.1.5 jupyterlab=2.2.9 pydocstyle=5.1.1 pycodestyle=2.6.0 autopep8=1.5.4 flake8=3.8.4 ipykernel=5.3.4 nb_conda=2.2.1 jupyter_nbextensions_configurator=0.4.1 jupyter_contrib_nbextensions=0.5.1`
+- `conda create -n mydsp python=3.8.12 pip=21.2.4 numpy=1.21.2 sympy=1.8 scipy=1.7.1 matplotlib=3.4.3 notebook=6.4.4 ipykernel=6.4.1 jupyterlab=3.1.14 pydocstyle=6.1.1 pycodestyle=2.7.0 autopep8=1.5.7 flake8=3.9.2 nb_conda=2.2.1 jupyter_nbextensions_configurator=0.4.1 jupyter_contrib_nbextensions=0.5.1`
 - `pip install soundfile`

 ## License